Briscoe Cain: Voting record and interest group ratings

-Since being elected in 2016, Cain has consistently ranked as the most conservative member of the Texas House.
+Since being elected in 2016, Cain has consistently ranked as one of the most conservative members of the Texas House.

-In 2019, Cain was again ranked as the most conservative member of the Texas House by Rice University's right to left index.

-In 2017, Mark Jones from Rice University in Houston released a study of votes in the 85th Texas legislature that indicated Cain was considered the "most conservative" legislator in the Texas House.
+The biennial analysis of Texas legislators' voting records by Rice University's James A. Baker III Institute for Public Policy found Cain to be the most conservative member of the Texas House for the 2017 regular session, 2017 special session, 2019 regular session, and the 2021 regular and special sessions.
+The same study found Cain to be the second most conservative member for the 2021 regular session, 2023 regular session, 2023 regular and special sessions, and the 2025 regular session.

 Cain was named one of "The Worst Legislators of 2017" by Texas Monthly, describing him as "uninformed and ignorant" and stating "When we asked Capitol insiders for Worst list suggestions, [Briscoe Cain], almost universally, was the first one mentioned".

-Cain was named Recipient of Operation Rescue’s 2021 Pro-Life Person of the Year Malachi Award for his work on the Texas Heartbeat Act.
+Cain was named Recipient of Operation Rescue's 2021 Pro-Life Person of the Year Malachi Award for his work on the Texas Heartbeat Act.